MLS - How to Apply

-Admission will be offered on a space available basis from September 1 until the final deadline of June 30.
+Admission will be offered on a space available basis from September each year.
+The priority deadline for admission consideration is April 15.
+The final deadline to apply is June 30.
 Enrollment is limited to the fall semester, which begins in early August.
 No standardized test is required to apply.

 Step One: Complete your Online Application